ef4/mho/README.md

 need to load the template compiler

+- embroider part is done, ember-source part is next
+- NEXT deps packager can't find ember-source because it has no resolvable JS inside it.

 and make it respect the new manifest for resolving things from the app

 and add explicit app-js file lists to the metadata for the addons, and bake that